timescale/docs/timescaledb/how-to-guides/user-defined-actions/alter-and-delete.md

+---
+title: Alter and delete user-defined actions
+excerpt: Alter an existing job or delete it from the automation framework
+keywords: [actions]
+tags: [user-defined actions, scheduled jobs, background jobs, automation framework]
+---

 # Alter and delete user-defined actions
 Alter an existing job by using [`alter_job`][api-alter_job].
 You can change both the config and the schedule on which the job runs.
 Delete a job by using